Creating and Uploading Your Participant File

 - Prevent Indexing: Prevents search engines from indexing your survey and is enabled by default.

-- Survey Expiration: Allows you to set a survey expiration date, which will automatically close the survey.
+- Survey Availability: Allows you to set a survey expiration date, which will automatically close the survey.

 Creating Invitation and Reminder Messages